A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Conclusion

 \section{Conclusion}

 In this study, we propose to rearrange MRI radial projection to sequential time-series data and predict unacquired radial spokes using projection-based k-space Transformer (PKT) networks.
-We demonstrated PKT using a golden-angle-ordered 3D radial data.
-Results show PKT removed streaking artifacts and noise and had significantly better performance than other state-of-the-art deep learning neural networks.
-The novel data augmentation strategies could generate sufficient training data from limited number of subjects by acquiring over-sampled multi-coil 3D data at various anatomical regions.
+We demonstrated PKT using golden-angle-ordered 3D radial data.
+Results showed PKT removed streaking artifacts and noise and had significantly better performance than other state-of-the-art deep learning neural networks.
+The novel data augmentation strategies in this study generated sufficient training data from a limited number of subjects by acquiring over-sampled multi-coil 3D data at various anatomical regions with the sliding window approach.
 We demonstrated that PKT could be applied to various anatomical structures including the abdominal and pelvic regions.